nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 15.md

 If you do a recall knowledge check, it's automatically a secret role because technically, you're not supposed to know whether or not you succeeded or what your role was.
 Because if you roll poorly enough, then I can give you false information.
 Oh, you didn't.
 Like, if you could fail it, then I can I can insert bad information, and you wouldn't know?
 No.

 I'd be totally because it's secret.
 So because I'm stupid.
 Alright.
-So we'll start off with Carson.
+So we'll start off with Karsten.
 You know, that a wight is a powerful undead creature.

 It you know, that's that's pretty much what you know.
 Okay.
 Like, do I know what kind of creature though?
 You know what I mean?
 Like, wraith or, a lot, you know, pick, pick, pick.